jung-ho-choi/jung-ho-choi.github.io/content/authors/admin/_index.md

 Welcome!
 My name is Jung Ho, and I’m a Ph.D. candidate at the University of Pennsylvania’s School of Social Policy and Practice (SP2).
 My research focuses on uncovering how private funding drives social impact.
 I draw on organizational theory and uses both traditional causal inference methods and computational text analysis techniques, including Large Language Models.

-Prior to joining SP2, I earned his bachelor’s and master’s degrees in Public Administration from Korea University in Seoul, South Korea.
+Prior to joining SP2, I earned my bachelor’s and master’s degrees in Public Administration from Korea University in Seoul, South Korea.
 I also hold a Master of Public Policy from the University of Minnesota with the generous support of the Korean Government Scholarship Program for Study Overseas.
-My work has been published in Voluntas and other peer-reviewed journals.
+My work has been published in VOLUNTAS and other peer-reviewed journals.

 I will be on the academic job market in Fall 2025.